Nithur-M/work-from-anywhere/developer-jobs.md

 <li align="left">Autonomous and out-of-the-box thinker</li>
 <li align="left">Optional: knowledge of Ethereum, EVM blockchains,Â <span style=""><a class="bbcode-link" href="http://ethers.js/" target="_blank" rel="noopener noreferrer nofollow">ethers.js</a></span>Â library</li>
 <li align="left">Note: you donât need to check all the boxes to applyÂ </li>
 </ul><p>At Request Finance, we are a global team building global products, for an era of truly global finance.
 We believe that diversity and inclusion matters to our mission.</p><p>We want to work with people who can bring different perspectives rooted in their own unique cultures, experiences, lifestyles, and challenges.
 We are committed to building a safe workplace where everyone feels empowered to bring their authentic selves.</p><p>As an employer, we want to create an accessible and inclusive experience for potential hires.
-Please let us know if there are any adjustments we can make to assist you during the hiring and interview process.</p><p><br>WHY WORK WITH REQUEST FINANCE ?</p><p>ð¯Being on the frontier of this new and exciting technology, you will be given the chance to lead the way forward!</p><p>ðÂ You will have the opportunity to work in a team that wants to have a lasting impact on the way we experience finance tomorrow</p><p>ðThe team is inclusive, with inspirational and international colleagues</p><p>ðÂ We all work remotely but we love to meet as frequently as possible, with at least 3 company-wide reunions per year where possible.</p><p>ðï¸Â Unlimited vacation days with a mandatory minimum of 20/year.</p><br/><br/>Please mention the word **LUSH** and tag RMzQuODIuMTUxLjY= when applying to show you read the job post completely (#RMzQuODIuMTUxLjY=).
+Please let us know if there are any adjustments we can make to assist you during the hiring and interview process.</p><p><br>WHY WORK WITH REQUEST FINANCE ?</p><p>ð¯Being on the frontier of this new and exciting technology, you will be given the chance to lead the way forward!</p><p>ðÂ You will have the opportunity to work in a team that wants to have a lasting impact on the way we experience finance tomorrow</p><p>ðThe team is inclusive, with inspirational and international colleagues</p><p>ðÂ We all work remotely but we love to meet as frequently as possible, with at least 3 company-wide reunions per year where possible.</p><p>ðï¸Â Unlimited vacation days with a mandatory minimum of 20/year.</p><br/><br/>Please mention the word **LUSH** and tag RNDQuMjI5LjMxLjE5Nw== when applying to show you read the job post completely (#RNDQuMjI5LjMxLjE5Nw==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>